 RESEARCH ADVISORY GROUP

-Dr Mary Galvin (Chair), Anita Harris and Pauline McKeown (in attendance).
+Dr Mary Galvin (Chair), Anita Harris (in attendance) and Pauline McKeown (in attendance).

 FUNDRAISING GOVERNANCE COMMITMENT